input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 :::

-On a Mithril network, there exists two types of aggregator nodes:
+On a Mithril network, there exist two types of aggregator nodes:

-- **Leader aggregator node**: this node is managed by the entity which generates the Genesis certificates of the Mithril network (Input Output for all networks specified in the [Network configurations](../getting-started/network-configurations.md).
-It is responsible for collecting signers registrations (which is still a centralized process) and broadcast them to other nodes of the network.
+- **Leader aggregator node**: this node is managed by the entity that generates genesis certificates of the Mithril network (Input Output for all networks specified in the [Network configurations](../getting-started/network-configurations.md).
+It is responsible for collecting signer registrations (which is still a centralized process) and broadcasting them to other nodes of the network.
 It provides also a bootstrap point for other aggregator nodes to synchronize the certificate chain.
-- **Follower aggregator node**: this node is managed by any entity willing to contribute to the Mithril network reliability or to provide additional availability guarantees to an infrastructure (e.g. for a bridge powered by Mithril).
+- **Follower aggregator node**: this node is managed by any entity willing to contribute to the Mithril network reliability or to provide additional availability guarantees to an infrastructure (eg, for a bridge powered by Mithril).
 This document explains how to set up and run such a follower Mithril aggregator node.

 :::info